IDEAS Grant Competition

 Foreign Policy Goal Focus: Economic Development and Entrepreneurship; Democracy and Human Rights; Climate, Energy, and the Environment

-Project Summary: At North Carolina State University, the Women and Minority Engineering Program is working to integrate global thinking and experiences into the practice of students currently underrepresented in engineering, such as women, students of color, and first-generation students.
-Through its IDEAS grant, the College of Engineering seeks to support this goal by developing a four-week study abroad program in Rwanda where students will engage in service learning, co-teaching, cultural experiences, and comparative analyses of the United States’ and Rwanda’s engineering practices.
-Prior to program departure, students will participate in interdisciplinary workshops focused on engineering entrepreneurship, improving access to renewable energy resources, and reducing food insecurity which will help them be more culturally and contextually prepared to engage with the local Rwandan community.
+Project Summary: North Carolina State University’s College of Engineering is working to integrate global thinking and experiences into the practice of engineering.
+Through its IDEAS grant, the College of Engineering will support this goal by developing a four-week study abroad program in Rwanda where students will engage in service learning, co-teaching, cultural experiences, and comparative analyses of engineering practices in the United States and Rwanda.
+IDEAS grant funds will support the development of this course and an exploratory faculty trip to Rwanda.
+Prior to program departure, students will participate in interdisciplinary workshops focused on engineering entrepreneurship, improving access to renewable energy resources, and reducing food insecurity, which will help them be more culturally and contextually prepared to engage with the local Rwandan community.

 North Dakota State University